Jon Derek (Vocals/Rhythm

 In March 1971, Country Fever toured with American country/rockabilly artist, Marvin Rainwater (Whole Lotta Woman, Gonna Find Me A Bluebird) on

-recorded an album together, 'Marvin Rainwater Gets Country Fever' which was released on the 'Phillips' label the following year.
+recorded an album together recorded at 'Orange Studios' titled 'Marvin Rainwater Gets Country Fever' which was released on the 'Phillips' label the following year.

-Country Fever spent some time recording at the Decca Records' studios in West Hampstead, London in April 1971.
-The label released a single 'The Moth And
+Country Fever recorded at the Decca Records' studios in West Hampstead, London in April 1971.
+The label released a single 'The Moth And The

 Country Fever won 'Top UK Country Group' at the 'Billboard International Country Music Association Awards'.
 Jon Derek collected the award at the pre-Wembley Festival

 dinner/dance held at the 'Royal Garden Hotel' Kensington, London on April 9, 1971 and was joined by other winners including, Loretta Lynn (Top US Female Artist), George

 Hamilton IV (Top US Male Artist) and Tompall and The Glaser Brothers (Top US Group).

 Also in April 1971, Country Fever toured England and Ireland with US actor and country singer, Randy Boone (The Virginian, Cimarron

 Albert Lee sat in with Country Fever for two weeks in July 1971.
 He also appeared with the band on BBC Radio's 'Country Meets Folk' playing mandolin.

 Also joining Country Fever and Albert Lee in the second week was Chas Hodges on fiddle and Keith Nelson on banjo.